Martin-Bohring/Microservices/slides/index.md

 #### The 2000's approach ####

 - This time we do better
-- Let´s use human readable XML for everthing and let´s stay programming language agnostic
+- Let´s stay programming language agnostic
 - Lets´s get rid of IDL
 - Let's be Internet ready and build on HTML and XML
 - So SOAP (Simple Object Access Protocol) was invented